If you weren’t a musician, what would you be and why?

 Let’s talk about what’s going on with you right now, your new album, and what’s next?

 Hard to say but it was physically a natural fit.
-Plus Mike Bloomfield just killed me, and the guitar is THE blues instrument.
+Plus Mike Bloomfield just killed me, and the

 What was it like to work with Miles Davis? – “BlueShoo”